serhatgurel/sg-grid/docs/grid-prd.md

 6. As a developer, I want easy installation (npm/yarn/pnpm) and simple initialization so I can add the grid quickly.
 7. As a developer, I want first-class TypeScript typings and clear public APIs for discoverability.
 8. As a user, I want support for common column data types (string, number, date/time timezone-aware, boolean, link, image) and custom cell templates.
-9. As a user, I want accessibility basics: keyboard navigation and screen-reader labels.
+9. As a user, I want accessibility basics: keyboard navigation and meaningful names for screen readers.
 10. As a developer, I want a minimal example app demonstrating components, editing modes, paging, and integration patterns so I can prototype rapidly.

 ### SHOULD (important, next-phase)